-The improvements to accommodate the Bernalillo Academy included interior renovation of approximately 80% of the spaces on all floors with change of occupancy classification, upgrades to building HVAC, electrical and fire protection systems along with other ADA improvements.
-The sitework included converting a majority of the existing parking lot south of the building into several fenced play areas for the children – separated for age and activity levels.
+The improvements to accommodate the Bernalillo Academy included an interior renovation of approximately 80% of the spaces on all floors with change of occupancy classification, upgrades to building HVAC, electrical and fire protection systems along with other ADA improvements.
+The sitework included converting the majority of the existing parking lot south of the building into several fenced play areas for the children – separated for age and activity levels.
 Bernalillo Academy is the only organization and facility of its kind in both the City of Albuquerque and the State of New Mexico that provides sub-acute residential treatment to children ages 4 through 18 who have severe Autism Spectrum Disorder (ASD), Developmental Delays (DD), neurobehavioral disorders or neurodevelopmental disorders.
 Bernalillo Academy is accredited by The Joint Commission (TIC) and licensed through the State of New Mexico Children, Youth and Families Department (CYFD).

 The overall design strategy effectively converted office-type spaces for new use and occupancy classification, and to provide a calming, safe, secure, and supportive built environment for children, families and staff.
 Our team accomplished that by:

 Additional Special Features: